 2. Connecting with your mind

-Often our minds are in a frenetic and stimulated space throughout the day and the opportunity to help quiten the mind can be of a huge support.
+Often our minds are in a frenetic and stimulated space throughout the day and the opportunity to help ease the mind and can be of a huge support.

 The humming bee breathing technique helps to decrease anxiety on a physical, cognitive and behavioural level and is an excellent preventative technique for panic attacks and learning how to manage our stress overall.